Size: 45 H x 45 W x 2,5 [cm] / 17,7 H x 17,7 W x 1 [in] Year: 2019

 “You can’t depend on your eyes when your imagination is out of focus.”

-Currently, Focus 3 together with other paintings from this series can be viewed in the UK gallery – Broadway Luxury.
+Focus 3 together with other paintings from this series can be viewed in the London’s Brunswick Art Gallery.
+April – December 2019 – Broadway Luxury Gallery.

 Cubism is an early 20th century avant-garde art movement that revolutionized European painting and sculpture.
 In addition, some people say that it’s the most influential art movement of the 20th century.